joehahn/hivemind/README.md

 with yields being smaller or more negative when the weather is stormy or hot:
 ![](figs/weather.png)<br />

-Every turn all fields' yields are randomly drawn from a normal distribution whose mean and standard-deviation both increase linearly with field number:
+Every turn, all fields' yields are randomly drawn from a normal distribution whose mean and standard-deviation both increase linearly with field number:
 ![](figs/field_parameters.png)<br />
 So when the weather is 'nominal', the higher-numbered fields are more productive